 Cosmos Foundation chairman Enayetullah Khan's remarks

-As part of the intellectual talk series and idea-sharing sessions, a special webinar was arranged on June 11th titled ‘South Asian Documentary Filmmakers: Looking for Alternative Narrative & Platform for Showcasing Films’, where the festival’s technology partner Cosmos Foundation's chairman Enayetullah Khan shared his insightful thoughts and ideas on the existing documentary filmmaking scenario in the subcontinent.
+As part of the intellectual talk series and idea-sharing sessions, a special webinar was arranged on June 11th titled 'South Asian Documentary Filmmakers: Looking for Alternative Narrative and Platform for Showcasing Films', where the festival's technology partner Cosmos Foundation's chairman Enayetullah Khan shared his insightful thoughts and ideas on the existing documentary filmmaking scenario in the subcontinent.
 The webinar was chaired by festival director and Dhaka DocLab director Tareq Ahmed and was also joined by noted Pakistani documentary producer Zakir Thaver, Indian documentary filmmaker Supriyo Sen, India based award-winning Keralite documentary filmmaker and producer Miriam Chandy, Nepalese filmmaker Prasuna Dongol, award-winning Afghan documentary filmmaker, university lecturer, and founder of Afghanistan Documentary House Sahra Mani, International Film Initiative of Bangladesh (IFIB) president and Dhaka DocLab co-director Samia Zaman and Pakistan based Pakistani/Canadian filmmaker Anam Abbas.